 - Fenwick to Holy Island & back to Beal 12 miles / 19.5 km

 I took a coach from Newcastle to Melrose on the first day after the Easter weekend when the clocks had changed to British summer time.
-I spent a restful evening in the lovely town of Melrose, exploring and reading my guidebook.
+I spent a restful evening exploring and reading my guidebook.

 Unfortunately my new large rucksack had not arrived on the day I left so I had unwisely tried to pack everything into my 35 litre daysack, which meant that the weight wasn’t evenly distributed.
 You can read my kit list and data sheet here.